Last Updated on

 Understanding that professional job search networking is not a form of using people is one way to establish contacts that you can convert into business relationships.
 Networking is always a work-in-progress, so you are not at any particular disadvantage.
 It builds honest and sincere relationships.

-Professional networking develops personal relationships of benefit to you – and the other party.
+Professional career networking develops personal relationships of benefit to you – and the other party.
 Long term relationships take time and focus.
 But, because relationships build additional ones, the effort remains central.